Walker Lake (Nevada): History

 The Walker River Paiute Tribe lived seasonally at the mouth of the Walker River at the time of European arrival.
-In Numu, their native language, the Walker River Paiute refer to themselves as Agai Ticutta, or "Trout Eaters", speaking to the cultural importance of Lahontan Cutthroat Trout to the tribe.
+In Numu/Numa, their native language, the Walker River Paiute refer to themselves as Agai Dicutta, or "Trout Eaters", speaking to the cultural importance of Lahontan Cutthroat Trout to the people.
 Since before European colonization, the lake has been home to annual festivals celebrating the harvests of pine nuts and, historically, fish.

 The original boundaries of the Walker River Reservation contained Walker Lake, though subsequent allotment to white settlers removed the lake from the reservation.

 As early as 1885, the impacts of irrigation diversions on Walker Lake had been noted by the United States Geological Survey:

 "Captain Simpson reports the Walker River at its mouth to be 100 yard wide and from 6 ft to 10 ft deep on June 7, 1859.
 A measurement of the volume of the river about 3 mi from its mouth, June 4, 1881, gave 400 ft3 per second as the rate of flow.
 In October of the following year, its bed was dry, and little, if any, water reached the lake from this source.
 This decrease during the dry season is due in a great measure to the extensive use of its waters for irrigation in Mason Valley".

 These diversions have resulted in a severe drop in the lake's level.
 According to the USGS, the level dropped approximately 181 ft between 1882 and 2016.
 By June 2016, the lake level was 3909 ft above sea level, the lowest lake elevation since measurement began in 1882.
 As of 2022, Walker Lake has decreased by 90% in volume and more than 50% by surface area.
 A lake that was once 1/2 the area of Lake Tahoe is now 1/4 the area.

 The lower level of the lake has resulted in a higher concentration of total dissolved solids (TDS).
 As of the spring of 2016, the TDS concentration had reached 26 g/L, well above the lethal limit for most native fish species throughout much of the lake.
 Lahontan cutthroat trout no longer occur in the lake and recent work by researchers indicates that the lake's tui chub have disappeared.
 The decline of the lake's fishery is having a dramatic impact on the species of birds using the lake.
 By 2009, the town of Hawthorne canceled its Loon Festival because the lake, once a major stopover point for migratory loons, could no longer provide enough chub and other small fish to attract many loons.